 2. Cut Out Your Pattern Pieces

 Trim the selvages with a rotary cutter or scissors.
-Use the non-scallop circle pattern to trace four 18″ (46 cm) circles on one yard of fabric (you’ll be using the full width and height so start as close to an edge as possible) and cut with a rotary cutter or fabric scissors.
-Trace four 18″ (46 cm) circles on the other yard of fabric and cut.
+Use the non-scallop circle pattern to trace four 18″ (46 cm) circles on one 2-yard piece of fabric (you’ll be using the full width and height so start as close to an edge as possible) and cut with a rotary cutter or fabric scissors.
+Trace four 18″ (46 cm) circles on the other 2-yard piece of fabric and cut.

 3. Trace the Scallop Pattern Onto Your Placemat

 Use your marker to trace the scallop pattern onto the unprinted side of one of your circles.
 Match up the two different designs of fabric circles right sides together and pin.